-When the desired data type is presented, pressing the knob in will accept the current value, and the edit mode will remain active
+When the desired data type is presented, pressing and releasing the knob will accept the current value, and the edit mode will remain active.
+Press the DONE shown in the lower left button to accept the current value and exit the UI customization mode

-Figure 12 - Display Edit Value
+Figure 12: Display Edit Value

-Take note that not all data values can be presented in each editable field area.
+Note that not all data values can be presented in each editable field area.
 For example, airspeed will only be displayed on the left main area and altitude will only be displayed on the right side.
 Additionally, when operating in the DG mode, the available data displayed is different than when operating in the AI mode.

-5.5 Al Mode Display Components
+5.5.
+Al Mode Display Components

-5.5.1 Basic Components
+5.5.1.
+Basic Components

-Figure 13 - Basic AI Mode User Interface shows the basic AI with all customizable data overlay fields turned off.
+Figure 13 shows the basic AI with all customizable data overlay fields turned off.
 The data shown cannot be disabled or customized:

-Figure 13 - Basic Al Mode User Interface
+Figure 13: Basic Al Mode User Interface

-5.5.2 Customizable Data Overlay Fields
+5.5.2.
+Customizable Data Overlay Fields

-Figure 14 - AI Mode, Customizable Field Locations shows the locations of the inner and outer customizable fields when operating in the AI mode.
+Figure 14 shows the locations of the inner and outer customizable fields when operating in the AI mode.

-Figure 14 - Al Mode, Customizable Field Locations
+Figure 14: AI Mode, Customizable Field Locations

-There are up to three independent pages on this screen that may be custom configured as desired by the pilot.
+There are three independent pages on this screen that may be custom configured as desired by the pilot.
 Unneeded pages may be disabled in the Installation Menu.
-Refer to AV-30-C Installation Manual UAV-1003947-001 for installation menu information.
+Refer to AV-30-E Installation Manual UAV-1004234-001 for installation menu information.

-Figure 15 - Data Overlay Examples shows an example of the pilot customizable data overlays (both textual and graphical), located in the non-utilized areas of the display area.
+Figure 15 shows an example of the pilot customizable data overlays (both textual and graphical), located in the non-utilized areas of the display area.

-Figure 15 - Data Overlay Examples
+Figure 15: Data Overlay Examples

 When in AI mode, there are three independently customizable pages which are selected round-robin fashion by momentarily pushing and releasing the right button repeatedly.
-The active page is displayed as 1:3, 2:3 and 3:3 on the lower right corner of the display.
+The active page is displayed as 1:3, 2:3, and 3:3 on the lower right corner of the display.